khrizantema2x8/LeitzSpeedtester/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the GNU License.
 Feel free to fork, modify, or incorporate it into your own workflow.
 Any contributions, bug fixes, or suggestions are greatly appreciated—please open a Pull Request or file an Issue on GitHub.

 ---